 I’m seeing more and more friends sick this cold and flu season – and the number of moms in my online mom groups complaining about the season is it just them is astounding.
 Cold and flu season… does it ever really end?
 Unfortunately, for some people the answer is a resounding “NO!”
 But, the good news is this.
 There IS hope!
 Thanks to the healing properties of essential oils.

 Keep reading, to learn more about your options.
 I’ve found a few essential oils to diffuse to help fight flu and colds.
-I love Young Living Essential Oils (as shown here), but in the past two years, I’ve started using Rocky Mountain Oils even more.
+Over the past two years, I’ve started using Rocky Mountain Oils.
 They’re affordable, and you can purchase directly through the site.
 (There’s no membership required, and you can get free shipping on orders over $25.)

 I actually had a doctor recommend that I diffuse eucalyptus over the summer when I was suffering from a sinus infection.
 I don’t always love the smell, but I will mix it with peppermint in my diffuser, and it’s so nice.
 It helps me a lot with congestion and cough.